 Because properly acknowledging receipt of the webhook notification is so important, your endpoint should return a 2xx HTTP status code prior to any complex logic that could cause a timeout.

-You have 2 seconds to respond to a notification.
-If you don't send a response inside that time, the notification is treated as failed and will be retried only once.
+Your endpoint have 2 seconds to respond to a notification.
+If your endpoint don't send a response inside that time, the notification is treated as failed and will be retried only once.